The Artistic Mindset For The Business Leader

 The era in which we are living is one of radical change and intense competition.
 We all know that creativity is more important than ever.
 We want to be innovative and creative; we search for innovative and creative people.
 Yet, it seems that most of the buzz around it is more lip service than real commitment.
 We talk a good game.
 It’s hard to find a company today whose management isn’t willing to talk about creativity and its immense importance – but that’s often the end of it.

 After writing the last post, I got some responses asking for a potential solution for these questions.
-In order to tackle these questions, I believe that we need to make a personal choice and commit to doing it.
+To tackle these questions, I believe that we need to make a personal choice and commit to doing it.
 How?

 My answer: Developing an artistic mindset.
 Embracing it, cultivating it, nurturing it, and encouraging it.